A 5 Step Plan To Growing Your Training Business Using LinkedIn

 If you're looking to build meaningful connections and establish your professional brand, it's important to move through the steps with care and understand this is a slow but worthwhile process.

 Here’s some FREE tools you can use to aid you on your mission to training business growth using LinkedIn:

 Photopea: A free, lightweight image and graphics editor similar to Adobe Photoshop, that allows you to create stunning shareable content in minutes from your browser!

 Canva: A widely used graphic design tool perfect for a range of visual content, whether it be presentations, videos, videos or something else.

 Buffer: A super simple tool for managing all your social channels, with the ability to schedule up to 10 posts at any one time through the free plan.

 Feedly: A central place to organise, read, and share the information you need to stay ahead of the next big trend in your industry.

 Google Alerts: You determine the keywords that trigger emails to your inbox.
 Perfect for finding discussion points for your next post!

-Linkedin App: A great way to keep up to date on the go.
+LinkedIn App: A great way to keep up to date on the go.
 It's a handy app, and completely free to download.

-Is there any tools not mentioned above that you find useful?
+Are there any tools not mentioned above that you find useful?
 Let us know in the comments!